NJ Economic Development Authority seeking input to improve state's child care sector

 TRENTON — The New Jersey Economic Development Authority is looking for input on ways to expand child care services in the state.

-The NJEDA, in coordination with the departments of Human Services (DHS) and Children and Families (DCF), earlier this month issued a "Request for Information" to identify business challenges that these providers face as they operate throughout COVID-19.
+The NJEDA, in coordination with the departments of Human Services and Children and Families, this month issued a request for information to identify business challenges these providers face as they operate during the COVID-19 pandemic.

-The NJEDA is looking to better understand the short- and long-term challenges child care providers are facing in their business operations, including challenges to accessing public resources and private capital.
-It is also requesting ideas on solutions to these challenges, including training and technical assistance programs for child care providers on business operations; expanded partnerships among providers; and funding sources to support child care operations.
+The NJEDA is looking to better understand the short- and long-term challenges child care providers face in their business operations, including challenges to accessing public resources and private capital.
+It also is requesting ideas on solutions to these challenges, including training and technical assistance programs for child care providers on business operations; expanded partnerships among providers; and funding sources to support child care operations.

 Contact: 609-272-7251